zshi719/2025-Data-24100/project_assignments/part_5.md

 ### Specific Details:

 #### Updates to Make / Docker
-- You will need to install all necessary packages (`sqlite3`) inside your container by updating your dockerfile.
+- You will need to install all necessary packages (`sqlite3`) inside your container by updating your Dockerfile.
 - You need to add the following `make` commands:
   - `make db_create`: This creates the database file (`stocks.db`) and associated tables.
     - This creates a database file (but only if one does not exist, it should raise an error if the file exists)
     - This should also create a table (`stocks`) for storing the stocks data.
     - Should be placed in a location that makes sense given your overall file structure
     - Should be in a location that is _mounted as a volume_ so that when your container is destroyed the data is not lost.
-  - `make db_load`: this loads the data from zip files to the table in `stocks`.
+  - `make db_load`: this loads the data from ZIP files to the table in `stocks`.
   - `make db_rm`: this deletes the database file.
-  - `make db_clean`: this deletes the sqlite database file and reloads the data.
-In other words it should run the `rm`, `create` and `load` commands in order.
-If the database does not already exist it should _not_ return an error.
+  - `make db_clean`: this deletes the SQLite database file and reloads the data.
+In other words, it should run the `rm`, `create` and `load` commands in order.
+If the database does not already exist it should not return an error.
   - `make db_interactive`: This should run an interactive session of the database with the correct database open.
 - All of the above make commands should be accessed via a Python script `db_manage.py` that is called from the Makefile and executed inside the Docker container.
   - `db_manage.py` should take a single argument (`db_create`, `db_load`, etc.) and then run python code to achieve the goals of the program.
 So it will be called, via `make` with a command of the form below which will depend on where the file is located, etc.